 Organizers will enforce this code throughout the events and associated communication mediums including but not limited to chats, tweets, and mailing list.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please act to intercede or ask for help.
 Please call or SMS (415) 877-9229 to reach COC staff.
 This rings staff phones and alerts the CoC Slack channel.
-You can also email staff personnel - Grace Law (firstname.lastname@example.org) or Simeon Franklin (email@example.com).
+You can also email staff personnel - Grace Law (firstname.lastname@example.org) or Yarko Tymciurak (email@example.com).

 SFPython and PyBay is dedicated to providing a positive and harassment-free event experience for everyone, regardless of age, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, ethnicity, race, religion, nationality, or level of experience.
 We do not tolerate harassment of event participants in any form, nor do we tolerate any behavior that would reasonably lead to another event participant being made to feel unsafe, insecure, or frightened for their physical or emotional well-being.
 All communication should be appropriate for a professional audience including people of many different backgrounds.